greim/Backbone-Subscriptions/readme.md

 #### Channel filtering

-Optionally, channels may be filtered by passing param type.
+Optionally, channels may be filtered by argument list length and type.

 ```javascript
 var MyView = Backbone.View.extend({